 - NoBorders mode – Switches you to specialized servers when are connected to a restricted network.
-Designed to get you around these restrictions.
+It is designed to get you around these restrictions.

-- Camouflage mode – Obfuscates your VPN traffic by making it look like regular HTTPS encrypted traffic.
+- Camouflage mode – Obfuscates your VPN traffic to avoid internet censorship by making it look like regular HTTPS encrypted traffic.
 Automatically activated when you are using OpenVPN.

-- CleanWeb – This Surfshark feature blocks ads, trackers, and malware domains.
+- CleanWeb – This Surfshark feature is an ad blocker that also prevents connections to trackers and malware domains.
 Your web pages may even load faster because CleanWeb blocks so much useless or harmful junk from ever reaching your device.

 Surfshark is one of the best VPNs for streaming video that you will find.
 It works with a huge variety of streaming services and can defeat the geo-blocking software many services use to control who can view their content in any particular region of the world.

-If this VPN service sounds appealing to you, you'll learn more in our full Surfshark VPN review.
+If this VPN service sounds appealing to you, you can learn more in our full Surfshark review.

 OVPN – A niche VPN with growing WireGuard support